chec2chec/softuni-angular-oct-2024/README.md

 ## How to

 - Install MongoDb
-- Use mongorestore to import resources/forum folder
+- Use mongorestore to import /c/data/db from resources/forum

+### For Windows
-mongorestore -d forum path-to-folder\resources\forum
+mongorestore -d forum C:\data\db

-- Start the db server
+## Start the db server
+You can use ./start-mongo.sh script

-- Install Rest-api node project and start it with npm run start
+## Install Rest-api node project and start it
-- Install softuni-project-app with npm install and start it with ng serve
+Use command npm run start
+or
+You can use ./start-rest-api.sh

+## Install softuni-project-app
+Run npm install in the folder

+## Start it
+Run ng serve in the folder